tahoe-lafs/tahoe-lafs/docs/specifications/url.rst

 3. The hash is encoded using urlsafe-base64 (without padding) instead of base32.
    This provides a more compact representation and minimizes the usability impacts of switching from a 160 bit hash to a 224 bit hash.

-A version 1 NURL is identified by the length of the hash string which is always 38 bytes.
+A version 1 NURL is identified by the presence of the ``v=1`` fragment.
+Though the length of the hash string (38 bytes) could also be used to differentiate it from a version 0 NURL, there is no guarantee that this will be effective in differentiating it from future versions so this approach should not be used.

 It is possible for a client to unilaterally upgrade a version 0 NURL to a version 1 NURL.
 After establishing and authenticating a connection the client will have received a copy of the server's certificate.